Drywall Installation: The Complete DIY Guide

 With the right techniques and some simple tools, you can create neat and seamless drywall joints.
 Using a variety of different-sized spackles (smaller ones are best), some fresh mud, and sandpaper, your edges will look crisp and clean for years to come.

-Start by loading a 10 to 15 cm spackle with mud, focusing on the center rather than the edges.
+Start by loading a 10 to 15-cm spackle with mud, focusing on the centre rather than the edges.
 Apply the mud, starting at one end of the joint, moving across in a fluid, consistent motion.

 Always make sure your spackle knife is clean, taking breaks to rinse it off.
 This will prevent small bits from drying and creating sharp pieces that negatively impact the neat look you are going for.